thangle2/EC327/README.md

 ## App name: Piggy $aver :pig:

 ## :page_facing_up: General Info
-The goal of this application is to create a money management tool for people who want to take control of their spending.
+The goal of this application is to create a money management tool for people who want to stay on track with their finances.
 It provides an overall summary of how much you can spend on a weekly basis, what you are spending, and how much your are saving.
 (Currency Option Available: USD Only)
 ## :mag_right: How to use
 - New users will take a 5-minunte survey about their monthly/weekly fixed expenses in the beginning